Trump Campaigns in Pennsylvania County that Went for Clinton in 2016

 Libertarian candidate Gary Johnson won 2.4 percent of the vote in 2016 in Dauphin County.
 A recent poll showed that only one percent support the Libertarian Party candidate this year.

-On the same day as Trump’s rally, the Biden campaign held a drive-up merchandise pick up event in Harrisburg, where supporters could pick up Biden signs.
+On the same day as Trump’s rally, the Biden campaign held a drive-up merchandise pick up event in nearby Harrisburg, where supporters could pick up Biden signs.

 It was the second time in a week that Trump campaigned in Pennsylvania.